OlivierDuchateau/FreeBSD-xfce4.13/README.md

 ####  xfce4-mixer

-The xfce-mixer port, which has been unsupported upstream since xfce 4.10, now fails to compile.
+~~The xfce-mixer port, which has been unsupported upstream since xfce 4.10, now fails to compile.~~

-A quick look at the errors I get makes me think that with some minor fixes it could be made to work even with XFCE 4.13.
+I fixed this and now compiles and seems to work fine.
+This is anyway unsupported upstream and can't be fixed indefinitely.

 #### LightDM